elicia4/linux_notes/tools/aur.md

 [***go back to README***](/README.md)

+Take a look at the 2 tips of the bottom, the simplify the process quite a bit (thanks @SkySumisu).

 If you're looking for a package and it's not available in the main repositories, AUR will help you.